thefrostyausty/Project-2-Fun-Facts/README.md

 ## API
 Here's the base URL for this API: https://api.aakhilv.me

+### Installation Instructions
+1.

 ## User Information
-As a user, I should be able to use this full stack application to:
+As a user, you should be able to use this full stack application to:
 1. Receive random facts from database schema
 2. Log in/Sign Up in order to have a user profile within the app
 3. Save random facts to profile in order to have them logged within my profile